nextflow-io/nextflow/docs/channel.md

 The first example returns all hidden files in the specified path.
 The second one returns all hidden files ending with the `.fa` suffix.
 Finally the last example returns all files (hidden and non-hidden) in that path.

-By default a [glob] pattern only looks for `regular file` paths that match the specified criteria, i.e. it won't return directory paths.
+By default a [glob][glob] pattern only looks for `regular file` paths that match the specified criteria, i.e. it won't return directory paths.

 You may use the parameter `type` specifying the value `file`, `dir` or `any` in order to define what kind of paths